 3.2 Discussion

-This study evaluated the effect of Muntingia calabura leaf extract on hematological properties, serum biochemistry, and intestinal morphology, demonstrating its potential as a natural growth promoter in broiler production.
+This study evaluated the effect of Muntingia calabura leaf extract on hematological properties, serum biochemistry, and intestinal morphology, demonstrating its potential as a natural growth promoter in broiler chicken production.
 The results of this study highlight the significant potential of Muntingia calabura leaf (MCL) extract in improving hematological parameters, serum biochemistry, and intestinal morphology in broiler chickens.

 3.2.1 Hematological Parameters